Close Menu

 The presence of mold in a home isn’t just a health concern; it’s also a threat to the property itself.
 Mold feeds on organic materials like wood and drywall, breaking them down over time.
 This can lead to:

-- Structural Damage: Weakened walls or ceilings, warped wood, and ruined insulation are all common results of prolonged mold exposure.
+• Structural Damage: Weakened walls or ceilings, warped wood, and ruined insulation are all common results of prolonged mold exposure.
+Foundation problems can also contribute to these issues, as they compromise the structural integrity of a home and may worsen the effects of mold damage.

 Tips for Preventing Mold Growth in Your Home